lavaeater/suburban-commando/README.md

 ## Enemy Entity 1 <- Doing now
 ### Mechanics
 Here we go with the AI again, don't we?
 The enemy has to be able to walk around, look for stuff, react to things - and make decisions.
 So, some more notes on this... there are Behavior Tree implementations out there and they're a bit annoying, to say the very least.
-Thing is, it kinda makes sense to

 ## Shooting